-During both a private flight and a first class commercial flight, travelers can expect to be treated to personalized, focused service aimed at ensuring that the in-flight experience is a comfortable and positive one.
+When it comes to private jets vs. first class commercial flights, both travelers can expect to be treated to personalized, focused service aimed at ensuring that the in-flight experience is a comfortable and positive one.
 However, from there, the similarities are few.

-In a first class seat, travelers are reserved a certain section of the plane, usually among a group of 20 or more others.
-The level of service the traveler experiences here—as well as the amount of privacy you have, your freedom, and the comfort level of your seat and surroundings—can vary widely across airlines and aircrafts.
-Some airlines provide a highly accommodating experience, and others merely provide a small area of the airplane equipped with larger seats.
+In a first class seat, travelers are reserved a certain section of the plane.
+It’s usually among a group of 20 or more others.
+Overall, the level of service the traveler experiences here—as well as the amount of privacy you have, your freedom and the comfort level of your seat and surroundings—can vary widely across airlines and aircrafts.
+Some airlines provide a highly accommodating experience.
+Meanwhile, others merely provide a small area of the airplane equipped with larger seats.

 Still, in some cases, it makes sense for businesses to opt for first class instead of a private flight.
-For example, if the business is only sending a few executives on a flight, it may be more cost-effective to purchase first class tickets rather than charter an entire flight.
-And in cases where time is not of the essence, or when connectivity in the air is not necessary, chartering a private flight may not be needed.
+For example, if the business is only sending a few executives on a flight.
+In some cases, it may be more cost-effective to purchase first class.
+And when time isn’t of the essence or when connectivity in the air isn’t necessary, a charter may not be needed.

-Moreover, when chartering a flight, the schedule is completely flexible—it is dependent upon the traveler’s needs, and travelers are granted the utmost privacy, discretion, freedom, and comfort.
-Executives are free to use a private flight as a sort of “conference room in the sky,” making more efficient use of their time in the air.
+Moreover, when chartering a flight, the schedule is completely flexible.
+It’s dependent upon the traveler’s needs, and travelers receive the utmost privacy, discretion, freedom, and comfort.
+Executives are free to use a private flight as a sort of conference room in the sky.
+Thus, making more efficient use of their time in the air.

 Plus, on charter flights, highly attentive service is the standard.
-Travelers can expect to find their flight stocked with amenities tailored to their needs, as well as a comfortable environment in which they can work, nap, chat, enjoy leisure time, or otherwise prepare for their destination however needed.
+Travelers can expect to find their flight stocked with amenities tailored to their needs.
+They’ll also discover a comfortable environment in which they can work, nap, chat, enjoy leisure time, or otherwise prepare for their destination however needed.

-Even private aircraft owners sometimes opt to charter a flight if they require a specific aircraft or schedule to meet needs that are out of their ordinary, such as if they are traveling a longer distance or flying a larger group than usual.
+Even private aircraft owners sometimes opt to charter a flight.
+They may require a specific aircraft or schedule to meet needs that are out of their ordinary.
+For example, if they are traveling a longer distance or flying a larger group than usual.
 In that case, a jet membership may again make sense because it grants a specified number of hours on a specified aircraft.

-Whether you are chartering a flight, looking into jet card memberships, or simply need to get where you’re going in the most convenient, quick, and comfortable way possible, we here at Magellan Jets can help.
+Whether you are chartering a flight, looking into jet card memberships, or simply need to get where you’re going in the most convenient, quick, and comfortable way possible, here at Magellan Jets, we can help.